pconwell/scripts/servers.md

 4. Restart the guest and using the guest's file explorer, open the attached 'CD' and install the guest additions.
 5. `$  VBoxManage storageattach "windows" --storagectl "IDE Controller" --port 0 --device 1 --medium none`
 > Shut down the guest again and detatch the iso
-6. Restart the guest OS and everything should be good
+6. Restart the guest OS and everything should be good.

+Once everything is good to go and you are happy, run the VM as a background, detached process:

+`$ VBoxManage startvm "windows" --type headless`

 # rick (poweredge 850)